jackrusher/dotemacs/README.md

 invoked by typing M-x and then starting to type a known or probable function name.
 This will bring up the completion interface in the mini-bar, starting with the most recently executed function.
-One often does things like:

-*M-x re<TAB><RET>* to complete and invoke "replace-string"
+One often does things like `M-x re<TAB><RET>` to complete and invoke `replace-string`.

-Consider using the *apropos* function when you roughly know what you want to do, but aren't sure of the exact function that will do it. *M-x apropos* prompts you to enter a word (or words) related to what you'd like to do, and creates a buffer for you to browse various functions related to your search term.
+Consider using the `apropos` function when you roughly know what you want to do, but aren't sure of the exact function that will do it. `M-x apropos` prompts you to enter a word (or words) related to what you'd like to do, and creates a buffer for you to browse various functions related to your search term.

-Emacs has a ubiquitous help system that allows one to find out the binding of any key, purpose of any function, and so on.
-Help commands start with ctrl-h (for help!), then a series of letters to indicate what kind of help is being requested.
-Two of the most useful forms of help for new users are variations on "describe": *ctrl-h k* (help -> describe keybinding) brings up a prompt that will listen for a series of keystrokes, then report what function is called by that sequence;
+Emacs has a ubiquitous help system that allows us to find the binding of any key, purpose of any function, and so on.
+Help commands start with `C-h` (for help!), then a series of letters to indicate what kind of help is being requested.
+Two of the most useful forms of help for new users are variations on _describe_: `C-h k` (help -> describe keybinding) brings up a prompt that will listen for a series of keystrokes, then report what function is called by that sequence;
-*ctrl-h f* (help -> describe function) will provide a similar service for functions using a completion interface.
+while `C-h f` (help -> describe function) will provide a similar service for functions using a completion interface.
 Function descriptions will also list the shortcuts keys that are bound to that function.

-If you have trouble remembering a particular key combination, the *which-key* package tries to help.
+If you have trouble remembering a particular key combination, the `which-key` package tries to help.
 If it detects a moment of hesitation after entering an incomplete key combination, it will show you a list of possible completions.
-For instance, in the previous paragraph we discussed two possible completions for *C-h*: *C-h k* to describe a keybinding, and *C-h f* to describe a function.
-You can discover other help functions by keying just *C-h* and reviewing the many possible completions.
+For instance, in the previous paragraph we discussed two possible completions for `C-h`: `C-h k` to describe a keybinding, and `C-h f` to describe a function.
+You can discover other help functions by keying just `C-h` and reviewing the many possible completions.

 ## SOURCE CONTROL